Iran and six powers make little progress in nuclear talks

 "What they would like to see is to get rid of the Security Council sanctions very quickly, immediately," he said.
 "But this is not exactly how we think."
 He added, however, that Iran was underestimating the speed at which the Western powers were prepared to move on sanctions relief if an agreement is reached.

-The diplomat said Iran's President Rouhani, who held bilateral meetings with top European officials in New York, had nothing to offer to move the talks forward.
+The diplomat said Iranian President Hassan Rouhani, who held bilateral meetings with top European officials in New York, had nothing to offer to move the talks forward.

 "There was nothing really new from him," the diplomat said.
 "He said we should not miss this historic opportunity over a couple of centrifuges.
 And by the way, we think the same way."

-Iran's enrichment programme, above all the number of enrichment centrifuges Tehran would be permitted to keep for the duration of any deal, is one of the major sticking points.
+Iran's enrichment program, above all the number of enrichment centrifuges Tehran would be permitted to keep for the duration of any deal, is one of the major sticking points.

 Rouhani, widely seen as a pragmatist, was elected last year on a platform of improving foreign relations.
-Rouhani and his government have adopted a more conciliatory stance compared to his hard-line predecessor, Mahmoud Ahmadinejad, raising hopes there might be avenues to reach an agreement.
+Rouhani and his government have adopted a more conciliatory stance compared to his hardline predecessor Mahmoud Ahmadinejad, conceiving hope there might be avenues to reach an agreement.

 The head of the U.S. delegation, Under Secretary of State for Political Affairs Wendy Sherman, said in an interview with Voice of America that "I believe we are making progress."
 But she added that there are "still some very crucial decisions that need to be made."